KarenJoo/social-media-client/README.md

 *login_logout.cy.js*
 - Tests if the user can log in with a registered account
 - Tests if the logged-in user can access the profile page
-- Tests if the user can log out using the logout button.
+- Tests if the user can log out using the logout button

 *invalid_login.cy.js*
 - Tests if the user can not log in with invalid credentials
-- Test is the user is shown a message when an invalid login
+- Tests if the user is shown a message when an invalid login

 ## Test Commands